 Saturday and Sunday: workshops begin at 10 am EST to accommodate those in all US mainland time zones.
 Morning sessions will run from 10:00 to 1:00 pm, and afternoons sessions from 2:30 pm to 5:30 pm.
 You will have assignments to work on in the off hours.
-Each of the faculty will rotate among work groups of 5 or 6.
+Each of the faculty will rotate among small, intimate work groups.